How 1% Down Payment Mortgage Programs Work

 Some lenders also partner with local housing agencies, commissions or city governments to implement 1% down programs.
 These local not-for-profit organizations can play several roles in the mortgage process including administering the down payment grant, providing borrower counseling and marketing the program through community outreach.
 In cases where a lender is collaborating with a local organization borrowers work with both the lender and housing organization to apply for the program.

 Eligibility, borrower qualification requirements and structure for 1% down payment programs vary by lender.
 Borrowers should focus on the key items and questions below to understand how 1% down programs work and to determine if it is the right mortgage option for them.
+We recommend that you contact multiple lenders to learn more about the low down payment and home buyer assistance programs they offer.

 What is the minimum credit score requirement?